$100 Invested In This Stock 10 Years Ago Would Be Worth $600 Today - Benzinga

-Waste Connections WCN has outperformed the market over the past 10 years by 8.3% on an annualized basis producing an average annual return of 20.29%.
-Currently, Waste Connections has a market capitalization of $33.18 billion.
+KLA KLAC has outperformed the market over the past 10 years by 9.73% on an annualized basis producing an average annual return of 20.42%.
+Currently, KLA has a market capitalization of $47.42 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.